cerbrisa-spatial/SPATIAL-LOGIC-PROTOCOL/README.md

 > **Built upon the foundational principle of:** [Ontological Storage](https://github.com/cerbrisa-spatial/ontological-storage) — *Data as existence, not state.*

 "This project is protected under the Wilbert Contreras Proprietary Research License.
 See LICENSE for details"

+## 🤝 Contributing
+Before submitting a Pull Request, please review our [Contributor License Agreement (CLA)](.github/CLA.md).
+By submitting a PR, you agree to its terms.